burdettadam/Smart-Device-Shadows/README.md

 Smart Device Shadows innovate on Device shadows by storing the logic for state change as part of the device shadow.
 Smart Device Shadows or SDS exist as objects inside a rules engine, the rules engine facilitates SDS life cycles, event messaging and manages SDS state by enforcing associated Rules.

-SDS are well suited not only for IoT but as well for [Spimes](https://en.wikipedia.org/wiki/Spime).
-SDS excels as a [Microservices](https://en.wikipedia.org/wiki/Microservices) architecture, with each microservice represented as SDS.

 ## Getting Started / Installing / Configuration

 See [packages/pico-engine](https://github.com/Picolab/pico-engine/tree/master/packages/pico-engine#readme)